Patient education: Vaginal hysterectomy (Beyond the Basics)

 NEED FOR ABDOMINAL HYSTERECTOMY

-After surgery has begun, the surgeon may find conditions, such as extensive scar tissue, that require him or her to make an abdominal incision to remove the uterus.
+After surgery has begun, the surgeon may find conditions, such as extensive scar tissue, that require him or her to remove the uterus through abdominal incisions.
 Sometimes these conditions are not apparent before surgery.

 VAGINAL HYSTERECTOMY COMPLICATIONS